Feynman Categories: Feynman transform, the (co)bar construction and Master Equations

 \subsection{The (Co)bar construction and the Feynman transform}

 In this section, we will define the named transformations in the case that we have an ordered presentation and a resolving subset, e.g.\ if we are indexed over $\GG$.

 \begin{df} Let $\FF$ be a Feynman category enriched over $\Ab$ and with an ordered presentation and let $\FF^{odd}$ be its corresponding odd version.
-Furthermore let $\Phi^1$ be a resolving subset of one-comma generators and let $\op{C}$ be an additive category.
+Furthermore let $\Phi^1$ be a resolving subset of one--comma generators and let $\op{C}$ be an additive category.
 Then: \begin{enumerate} \item The bar construction is a functor

 defined by

 together with the differential $d_{\op{O}^{op}}+d_{\Phi^1}$.

 \item The cobar construction is a functor